Book lovers react bitterly to no fiction Pulitzer

-NEW YORK (Reuters) - Disappointed book lovers and the publishing world lashed out on Tuesday at the refusal to declare a Pulitzer fiction winner, saying it would hurt sales and gave the impression that 2011 was a bad year for novels.
+NEW YORK, April 17 (Reuters) - Disappointed book lovers and the publishing world lashed out on Tuesday at the refusal to declare a Pulitzer fiction winner, saying it would hurt sales and gave the impression that 2011 was a bad year for novels.

 Monday’s lack of a decision by the Pulitzer board could also hurt an industry accused of fixing prices for e-books, critics said.